-The School of Education and Social Work (ESW) subscribes wholly to promoting equality and diversity, enshrined in the University of Sussex's Equality, Diversity and Inclusion agenda.
-Sussex ITE is committed to providing an inclusive and environment for all, including teacher trainees and the pupils they teach in our local partnership of schools, colleges and early year settings, in an environment free of harassment and bullying on any grounds.
-The particular context of delivering a professional course of training with partner schools, necessitates an additional focus for students studying on our ITE courses.
-By challenging discrimination and prejudice and by educating pupils about rich cultural heritage, we have a fundamental role to play in the drive for reducing inequalities across a diverse range of educational settings across the southeast region.
+The School of Education and Social Work (ESW) subscribes to promoting equality and diversity, enshrined in the University of Sussex's Equality, Diversity and Inclusion agenda.

+Sussex ITE is committed to providing an inclusive and environment for all, including teacher trainees and the pupils they teach in our local partnership of schools, colleges, and early years settings, in an environment free of harassment and bullying on any grounds.
+The context of delivering a professional training course with partner schools necessitates an additional focus for students studying on our ITE courses.
+By challenging discrimination and prejudice and by educating pupils about rich cultural heritage, we have a fundamental role to play in the drive for reducing inequalities across a diverse range of educational settings across the Southeast region.